9.4. Internal Layout of XLOG Record

 In versions 9.4 or earlier, there was no common format for XLOG records, so each resource manager had to define its own format.
 This made it increasingly difficult to maintain the source code and implement new features related to WAL.
 To address this issue, a common structured format that is independent of resource managers was introduced in version 9.5.

 The data portion of an XLOG record can be divided into two parts: header and data.
-See Fig. 9.9.
+See Figure 9.9.

 The header part contains zero or more XLogRecordBlockHeaders and zero or one XLogRecordDataHeaderShort (or XLogRecordDataHeaderLong).
 It must contain at least one of these.